brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

 Restrict access to AWS Config:
 * Users need to be authenticated with AWS and have appropriate permissions set via.
-IAM policies to gain acecss.
+IAM policies to gain access.
-* Only Admins/Security needing to set up and manage Config require full acecss.
+* Only Admins/Security needing to set up and manage Config require full access.
 * Provide ReadOnly for Config day-to-day use e.g. analyse misconfigurations etc.